belgort-clark/ctec-126-practice-assignment-1/readme.md

 6. Use an unordered list listing all of the programming languages that you know.
 7. Add JavaScript to the page that displays an alert message when the page loads.
 Be sure to place this after the Bootstrap JavaScript is loaded.
 8. Place a comment block on the page identifying the class, your name, assignment and date.
-9. Add appropriate HTML headings to the page to make it more readable.
+9. Add appropriate semantic HTML headings to the page to make it more readable.
 10. The page must be valid HTML by passing the W3C validation service.
 11. The page must pass all WAVE tests with no errors.
 12. Push your changes back to GitHub using "git push" within Visual Studio Code.
 Use the Visual Studio Code Command Palette for this.